Follow live updates here

 In his first public remarks since the war against Iran began on Saturday, Mr Hegseth said Tehran had been trying to build a “shield” to protect its nuclear weapons programme.
 “Iran was building powerful missiles and drones to create a conventional shield for their nuclear blackmail ambitions,” he said.

-Speaking alongside Mr Hegseth, Gen Dan Caine, Chairman of the Joint Chiefs of Staff, said additional US troops would arrive in the region on Monday.
-Central Command chief Admiral Brad Cooper will "receive additional forces even today", Gen Caine said.
+Speaking alongside Mr Hegseth, Gen Dan Caine, Chairman of the Joint Chiefs of Staff, said more US troops would arrive in the region on Monday.
+Central Command chief Admiral Brad Cooper will “receive additional forces even today”, Gen Caine said.

-"This rapid build up of forces demonstrated the Joint Forces’ ability to adapt and project power at the time and place of our nation’s choosing."
+“This rapid build-up of forces demonstrated the Joint Forces’ ability to adapt and project power at the time and place of our nation’s choosing.

-When asked how many troops are in the region, he said: “I don’t want to talk specifics, because that would tip the enemy off.
-I think we’re just about where we want to be in terms of total combat capacity and total combat power for Admiral Cooper."
+“I don’t want to talk specifics, because that would tip the enemy off.
+I think we’re just about where we want to be in terms of total combat capacity and total combat power for Admiral Cooper.”

 “We’ll go as far as we need to go to defend American interests,” he added.
 “We’re not dumb about it.
 You don’t have to roll 200,000 people there and stay for 20 years.”